Care of an Aging Parent: Enhancing the Psychological Journey

 In this culture, the needs of an aging population are mounting and adult children are playing a major role in their care.
 More than a task, caregiving for an aging parent is a psychological journey that involves challenges and complex feelings on personal and interpersonal levels.
-How you define this journey very much bears on how you will cope and what feelings you will carry.

 - For some, it will be the opportunity to give back to someone who has shown great love and care to them.

-- For others, it will offer the promise of parent-child closeness unknown before, one that can lighten old pain and add new memories.
+- For others, it will offer the promise of parent-child closeness unknown before.
+One that can lighten old pain and add new memories.

 - For a few, it will reflect giving that continues to be without appreciation but validates the essential goodness and hope of a child’ love.